algorand-devrel/demo-avm8/README.md

 ```sh
 pip install -r requirements.txt
 ```

 4) Run it

 ### Box demo

-Creates a box and does some simple stuff with it
+Creates a box and does some simple stuff with it.

+Files:

+    - application.py
+    - box_demo.py

 ```sh
 python box_demo.py
 ```

-### Frame Pointer Demo
+### Frame Pointer demo

+Simple demo to show how the new frame pointer ops can be used

+Files:

+    - frame_pointer.teal
+    - frame_pointer_demo.py

 ```sh
 python frame_pointer_demo.py